mcraiha/avaloniaui.net/wwwroot/docs/reactiveui/routing.md

             // view models, so we need to register our views
             // using Locator.CurrentMutable.Register* methods.
             //
-            // Instead of registering views manually, you
-            // can use custom IViewLocator implementation,
-            // see "View Location" section for details.
-            //
             Locator.CurrentMutable.Register(() => new FirstView(), typeof(IViewFor<FirstViewModel>));

             // Manage the routing state.
 Use the Router.Navigate.Execute